 How large/small does my air purifier need to be?

-It’s a question on many buyers' minds, since we all only have so much real estate to dedicate to another smart device.
-The thing to pay attention to here is the capability of the air purifier, rather than its physical bulk.
+It’s a question on many buyers' minds since we only have so much real estate to dedicate to another smart device.
+The thing to pay attention to here is the capability of the air purifier rather than its physical bulk.
 So the best thing to do is measure the space in which you wish to place your purifier (in m2) and use that as a guide.
 Broadly speaking, the price moves up at the same pace, but there are bargains to be found.

-Of course, if you’re lucky enough to live in a grand Edwardian or Victorian home then it may also be worth allowing for this when you hone in on your options.
+Of course, if you’re lucky enough to live in a grand Edwardian or Victorian home, then it may also be worth allowing for this when you hone in on your options.

 How much should I spend on an air purifier?